 The Director of Libraries is an ex officio member of the Deans Council.

-VICE PRESIDENT FOR BUSINESS AFFAIRS
+VICE PRESIDENT FOR FINANCIAL AFFAIRS

-The Vice President for Business Affairs is the chief fiscal officer of the university under the President.
-He is responsible for the supervision of the Bookstore and Post Office and for the business and financial operation of the university.
+The Vice President for Financial Affairs is the chief fiscal officer of the university, reporting to the Executive Vice President.
+His department includes the divisions of Finance, Accounting, and Internal Control and Audits.